Over 4000 people have had their primary vaccinations through the Alstonville Clinic.

 - avoid contact with others (stay more than 1.5 metres from people)

 If you need advice, ring our surgery on 66280505 and let our receptionist know that you have a cough, cold or flu.
 Our on-call doctor will ring you back.
+They will advise whether you should come in and see us n person, and give you further instructions.

 If you do need to go outside or be near other people – for example, if we have made an appointment for you to come to the clinic, it is best to wear a mask if you have one.